ihmeuw/vivarium_public_health/docs/source/concepts/population/base_population.rst

 The ``entrance_time`` marks when the simulant enters the simulation.
-The ``exit_time`` is initially set to :data:`pandas.NaT` and is later updated by other components (most commonly :class:`~vivarium_public_health.population.mortality.Mortality`) when the simulant leaves the simulation.
+The ``exit_time`` is initially set to :data:`pandas.NaT` and is later updated by other components (e.g. :class:`~vivarium_public_health.population.mortality.Mortality`) when the simulant leaves the simulation.

 Demographic Sampling
 ++++++++++++++++++++